amitganon/Software-Engineering-Computer-Science/README.md

 Representation (binary) of large numbers, and performing arithmetic operations on them.
 Overriding the methods inherited from the 'Object' class.
-Use of linked lists and override it using iterators.
+Use of linked lists and using iterators.
 Implementation of the 'comparable' interface.
 Realization of builders of different types.
 Use of Exceptions.